microsoft/ivy/doc/proving.md

 this:

     property man(socrates)
+    proof
-    proof socrates_species
+        apply socrates_species

     property mortal(socrates)
-    proof mortality_of_man with X=socrates
+        apply proof mortality_of_man with X=socrates

+The first proof provides the premis needed by the second.

 A note on matching.
 There may be many ways to match a given proof goal to the conclusion of a rule.
 Different matches can result in different sub-goals, which may affect whether a proof succeeds.
 IVy doesn't attempt to verify that the match it finds is unique.
-For this reason, when sub-goals are produced, it may be a good idea to give the match explicitly (as we did above, though in this case there is only one match).
+For this reason, when subgoals are produced, it may be a good idea to give the match explicitly (as we did above, though in this case there is only one match).

+When chaining proof rules, it is helpful

 Recursion
 ---------